Energy Policy Project Coordinator

 Phone: (919) 515-5689

 Kate Daniel joined the NC Clean Energy Technology Center in August 2014 as a Policy Analyst and is primarily working on DSIRE and the DOE SunShot Solar Outreach Partnership.
-She authors DSIRE’s content for AK, AZ, ID, OR, and WA.
+She authors DSIRE’s content for AK, ID, MT, OR, WA, WY.
 Kate has a Master’s of Public Policy from the Goldman School of Public Policy at UC Berkeley, where she focused on energy policy and related topics such as clean energy financing, energy markets, and electricity rates.
 She previously worked in public sector consulting, providing research and analysis to federal government clients on regulatory impact analyses, natural resource damage assessments, program evaluations, and financial assessments.
 Kate also has a B.A. in Political Science and Environmental Studies from Tufts University.
 She is an avid long-distance runner and also enjoys hiking, backpacking, skiing, pottery, and dance.

 Phone: (919) 515-4382